-As an open donor you consent to getting your ID disclosed to a donor child, if the donor child asks for it, when the child reaches legal of age.
+As an ID release donor (previously called an open donor) you consent to getting your ID disclosed to a donor child, if the donor child asks for it, when the child reaches legal of age.
 The age of the children and the type of information the child can get varies across countries.

 No, your identity is protected with us.
 All contact takes place directly between you and us.
 Your personal data, if required, such as results of blood tests, may be sent to fertility clinics and competent national authorities.

 Fill in our online application form to book your first appointment.

 You can donate in our Amsterdam facilities at Leidsestraat 32 B.

 You can donate every 48 hours from your last ejaculation.

 We ask you to donate at least four times per month.